Personably, software that helps on-board new hires at fast-growing companies, gets backing from GFC

 Enter Personably, the London startup founded in late 2016 by Katerina Pascoulis and Lewis Blackwood, after the former Crowdcube and GoCardless employees spotted an opportunity to use software to streamline and in some instances automate aspects of the on-boarding process.
 Bootstrapped until now, the company is disclosing that it recently raised £500,000 in seed funding.

-The round was led by GFC, the venture arm of e-commerce behemoth and company builder Rocket Internet’s GFC — which knows more than a thing or two about the teething problems scaling companies have — along with a number of angel investors.
+The round was led by GFC, the venture arm of e-commerce behemoth and company builder Rocket Internet — which knows more than a thing or two about the teething problems scaling companies have — along with a number of angel investors.
 The latter includes Matt Robinson, co-founder of GoCardless and Nested (which I’m told are both early customers of Personably), and Caroline Sage, founder at Kea Consultants.

-“Right now, on boarding people into fast growing companies is incredibly time-consuming,” Pascoulis tells me.
-“If you don’t onboard that person properly you’re losing out on the first 6 months of their time at the company.
+“Right now, on-boarding people into fast growing companies is incredibly time-consuming,” Pascoulis tells me.
+“If you don’t on-board that person properly you’re losing out on the first 6 months of their time at the company.
 They’ll take longer to get up to speed which is expensive for the company and a poor experience for the individual, especially if they then leave sooner because of it”.

 In researching the viability of a solution like Personably, Pascoulis says everyone her and Blackwood spoke to had their own story about something that had gone wrong in their first week that had stuck with them.
 “What Personably does to solve this is automating away a lot of those manual tasks that need to happen when someone starts,” she says.
 “Things as simple as sending welcome emails right up to automatically scheduling everything that new starter needs to attend.”